The cross-program recovery notice, whether for an SSI award or posteligibility, will

-withholding from your/her/his SSI payments.
-We have withheld MONEY FILL from the SSI you were/she was/he was underpaid to collect the MONEY FILL that you owe/she owes/he owes.
+withholding from your/their SSI payments.
+We have withheld MONEY FILL from the SSI you

 it.
 If so, give us this evidence when you ask for review.
 We will review the evidence